 Cinema 4D is also very powerful in producing TFD fluids.
-Below Fox Renderfarm, the powerful and affordable render farm in the CG industry, will show the effect of Redshift rendering TFD fluids.
+Below Fox Renderfarm, the powerful render farm and leading cloud rendering services provider in the CG industry, will show the effect of Redshift rendering TFD fluids.

 In Redshift 2.6.43, when performing real-time preview and TFD calculation, sometimes Cinema4D software crashes.
 One solution is to restart Cinema 4D software.
 To adjust and solve the fluid in the default state without Redshift preview.
 When done, open Redshift Preview again.
 If you want to resolve the fluid during this period, to avoid Cinema 4D crashing, you must restart Cinema 4D.